sqroot-eu/sqroot.eu/_posts/2013/2013-06-09-a-week-of-joy-and-laughter-fiif-2013.markdown

 <h2>Improverted</h2>

 Trent sat down with the workshop instructors to discuss improv in their corner of the world.
-You can listen to the recording (soon) at <a href="http://improverted.com">http://improverted.com</a>.
+You can listen to the recording (soon) at [Improverted](https://www.facebook.com/improverted).

 <h2>Shows</h2>
 <h3><a href="http://www.lamabati.com">Lamabati</a> [Israel]</h3>